Col-E/LL-Java-Zip/README.md

     - Naive: Scans only for `LocalFileHeader` values from the front of the file, the fastest implementation, but obviously naive
     - JVM: Matches the behavior of the JVM's ZIP parser, including a number of odd edge cases.
 Useful for opening JAR files to mirror `java -jar <path>` behavior.
 - Inputs do not have to be on-disk to be read, you can supply zip data in-memory.
+- Tracks data in front of ZIP contents as `ZipArchive.getPrefixData()`
+    - Useful for cases like keeping track of the executable header of Jar2Exe archives.

 ## Usage